 This is a list that I’d written a while ago to help a friend who had just been offered representation by a literary agent.

 When you’re offered representation by a literary agent, you should have the opportunity to talk to them about potentially working together.
 This is an exciting and nerve-wracking phone call for a writer (and sometimes for an agent if we want to work with you really, really badly!), but it’s important that you really take the time, ask the right questions, get full answers, and give yourself as much information as possible.
+This is particularly important if you have received offers from multiple literary agents.

 Getting an Offer of Representation from a Literary Agent